BinaryMoon/browser-shots/readme.txt

 = 1.7.4 - 27th June 2019 =
 * Add a $shortcode parameter to the shortcode_atts function call so that the shortcode properties can be filtered.
 * Added option to allow screenshot to link to the post's URL.
+* Make get_shots static so it can be used outside of the shortcode/ gutenberg block.

 = 1.7.3 - 12th June 2019 =
 * Add PERMALINK as a link property.
 If you set the link url to PERMALINK then the url will point to the currrent page or post.